 Cover Letter Visual Presentation:

 The first thing someone will notice about your cover letter before they even read the content is how it looks.
-Create your letter using a standard font size and style.
+Create your letter using standard font size and style.
 Although you may want to show your expertise with writing, keep the cover letter concise and straightforward.

 The cover letter design and format should match your resume in the font, style, and formatting.
 Attention to detail is important.
 Of course, keep a copy on your computer to tailor it to each teaching position you wish to apply for.